 Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

-Our multi-level workshops, after-school classes, public classes, and now our new GTS West classes provide children and teens with the opportunity to build a solid foundation in acting by learning the craft from passionate and caring professional educators and artists.
+Our multi-level workshops, after-school classes, and public classes provide children and teens with the opportunity to build a solid foundation in acting by learning the craft from passionate and caring professional educators and artists.

 GTS offers a variety of ways for young people to experience the impact of theatre while encouraging strong skills in Confidence, Creativity and Craft.